markevans/dragonfly/extra_docs/UsingWithRails.md

 -------------------
 In environment.rb:

+    config.gem 'rmagick'
+    config.gem 'rack-cache'

-    config.gem 'dragonfly-rails', :lib => 'dragonfly/rails/images'
+    config.gem 'dragonfly', :lib => 'dragonfly/rails/images'
     config.middleware.use 'Dragonfly::MiddlewareWithCache', :images

-The gem dragonfly-rails does nothing more than tie together the gem dependencies dragonfly, rack-cache and rmagick.

 The required file 'dragonfly/rails/images.rb' initializes a dragonfly app, configures it to use rmagick processing, encoding, etc., and registers the app so that you can use ActiveRecord accessors.

+Because in this case it's configured to use {http://tomayko.com/src/rack-cache/ rack-cache} and {http://rmagick.rubyforge.org/ rmagick}, you should include the first two lines above.

-For reference, the contents are as follows:
+For reference, the contents of 'dragonfly/rails/images.rb' are as follows:

     require 'dragonfly'